Skip to main content

 }

-The type of this function can also be written in terms of a type guard annotation:
+The type of this function can also be written as a type annotation:

 type PredicateFunc = (param: InputType) => param is PredicateType;